Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 WHEEL_CIRCUMFERENCE
 ```

-If a gear ratio exists between the motor and wheel:
+If a gear ratio exists:

 ```text
 G =